n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.apitemplateio.md

+---
+title: APITemplate.io node - n8n Documentation
+description: Documentation for the APITemplate.io node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # APITemplate.io

 The APITemplate.io node allows you to automate work in APITemplate.io, and integrate APITemplate.io with other applications. n8n has built-in support for a wide range of APITemplate.io features, including getting and creating, accounts and PDFs.